G1rlg4ng/To-Do-List/README.md

 # To-Do-List
-A simple  Web App To Do List created with Python Flask
+A simple To Do List Web application created with Python Flask